 A website can never be faster than the hosting server permits.
 So, even you optimize WordPress site speed, it won’t show any improvement if your server is slow.
-When you purchase a web hosting service, you become locked for next one month or sometimes even a year.
+When you purchase a web hosting service, you become locked for the next one month or sometimes even a year.
 So, if the hosting provider’s performance is poor, you will have no option to switch to another hosting before the current pack expires.
-Most of the website owners suffer for a slower website for a poor web hosting.
+Most of the website owners suffer for a slower website for poor web hosting.

 So, always stay away from cheap shared hosting where they overcrowd their servers.
-With the shared hosting, you have to share same server space with over hundreds of other websites and you don’t know whether the servers are well-optimized or not.
+With the shared hosting, you have to share the same server space with hundreds of other websites and you don’t know whether the servers are well-optimized or not.